skt1598/DSA/README.md

 # DSA SHEET FOR LOW TO MEDIUM LEVEL PROBLEMS.

 ## This repository contanis DSA problems with Solution.
-## Let's make a habit to submit a dsa problem solution everyday.
+### Let's make a habit to submit one dsa problem solution everyday.